 Warning: Last items in stock!

-Pink Berries Pearls are the fruit of the tree called Schinus Terebenthifolius, native to South America, but introduced by Creole settlers and now growing on the east coast of Madagascar.
+Pink Berry Pearls are the fruit of the tree called Schinus Terebenthifolius, native to South America, but introduced by Creole settlers and now growing on the east coast of Madagascar.

 It is also found in Peru, Brazil, South Africa, Reunion Island and New Caledonia.